nephilim93/jobsity_moviedb/README.md

 - Add the config_sync_directory variable to settings.php.
 It should look like this:
 	- $settings['config_sync_directory'] =  '.\./config/sync';
 - Run "drush site:install jobsity" from the web folder.
-- Enable the custom jobsity_moviedb module "drush pm-enable
+- Enable the custom jobsity_moviedb module "drush pm-enable jobsity_moviedb".
-- Visit your newly created site.
+- Visit your newly created site, and Browse it!
+- The Path to the Movie listings is: "/movies".
+- The Path to the Artist listings is: "/artists".
-- You're all done!
+- Enjoy!